Jasonblalack/zyngapoker/Web-server.md

 #### Resetting the mirror

-To clear the mirror cache you can delete the `jasymirror-ROUTENAME` (e.g. `jasymirror-github`) from the root folder of your application.
+To clear the mirror cache you can delete the `.jasy/mirror-ROUTENAME` (e.g. `.jasy/mirror-github`) from the root folder of your application.
 Stop the server first to do so.